NBA Rumors: Dennis Rodman Offers To Repair The League’s Strained Relationship With China

 The country’s backlash has put the NBA in a difficult position, as the league has made significant efforts to grow its market in China and could face a major financial setback should China sever ties completely.
 But the NBA is also facing a significant backlash at home, where many fans have spoken out against the league for giving in to China and politicians on both sides of the aisle have accused the NBA of valuing its profits over values.

 It was not clear if the NBA would take Dennis Rodman up on his offer to serve as an ambassador to China.
-The former Chicago Bulls star is his bid to the league touted his accomplishments in other diplomatic endeavors, including his work in North Korea as Donald Trump attempted to cool tensions with the country.
+The former Chicago Bulls star in his bid to the league touted his accomplishments in other diplomatic endeavors, including his work in North Korea as Donald Trump attempted to cool tensions with the country.